rage/tmc-langs-rust/plugins/csharp/README.md

+## Updating tmc-csharp-runner

+The plugin bundles a [tmc-csharp-runner](https://github.com/TMC-CSharp/tmc-csharp-runner) in the `deps` directory, which should be kept up to date.
+The included zip is simply the one included in the releases of the project.

 ## Student file policy

 All files inside `./src` are considered student files, except for any files within `bin` or `obj` directories.